C4ptainCrunch/thesis/source/index.rst

 In addition to the above-listed algorithms, we also implement two most basic agents: a random and a greedy player.
 While not having any interest per se due to their simplicity and low strength, these will serve us later as a baseline to compare their strength to some more advanced algorithms.

-The first, the *random agent*, is the most simple we can think of and does not use any intelligence at all: it lists all the legal actions it can play and chooses one uniformly at random.
+The *random agent* is the simplest algorithm we can think of and does not use any intelligence at all: it lists all the legal actions it can play and chooses one uniformly at random.

 A pseudocode implementation of this agent can be found below, where the :math:`\textrm{GetAction()}` procedure is called every time the agent has to pick a move at its turn and :math:`x` is the node of the game tree representing the current state of the game.